TeachBooks/he-staff/book/some_content/HR/Hiring/HigherFunctions/2RecruitmentPhase.md

 **Inform the selection committee**

-Ensure that the selection committee has access to Talentlink.
+Ensure that the selection committee has access to MyCareer.

 Inform the selection committee about the selection day.
 You can use this [template](../HigherFunctions/Appendices/ToSelectionCommittee_OnCampusSelection.docx) to organize the information towards the committee.
 Be sure to include the score sheet and interview questions.
 This information can be sent via email and added to the agenda by the management assistant.